geosolutions-it/imageio-ext/plugin/gdalecwjp2/Readme.txt

-This plugin shall not be used within a server application to DECODE ECW format.
-The ECW EULA (available as ECWEULA.txt) strictly prohibits this use unless you have paid a lincesing fee to Leica to use on a server.
+Before using this plugin you need to agree with the ECW EULA (available as ECWEULA.txt) This plugin shall not be used within a server application to DECODE ECW format unless you have paid a licensing fee to Leica to use on a server.